fporrata/MyWork/Data_Science/Python/Machine Learning Reference Project/02 - K-Means/02 -KMeans.md

-# Introduction to data analysis using machine learning

 ## 02. Clustering with K-Means

 In this notebook, we will look at the popular K-Means clustering algorithm, using the fruit database.
 The chief advantage of K-Means is that it's quick and robust, but its chief disadvantage is that you need to decide how many clusters there are beforehand ... except there's a way around that, the silhouette coefficient, which we'll see at the end of this notebook.